symbioticfi/relay-contracts/README.md

    - Write an initialization function with the `initializer` modifier
    - Call `_disableInitializers()` in the constructor for upgradeable contracts
-   - Initialize `BaseMiddleware` and extensions in the correct order
+   - Initialize `BaseStakeProvider` and extensions in the correct order
    - Pass required parameters to each contract's initialization function
    - Follow initialization order from most base to most derived contract
    - Note: If your contract is not upgradeable, initialization can be done directly in the constructor: